electricimp/APDS9007/README.md

 ### Constructor

-To instantiate a new APDS9007 object, you need to pass in the configured analog input pin the sensor is connected to, the value of the load resistor, and a configured digital output enable pin.
+To instantiate a new APDS9007 object, you need to pass in the configured analog input pin the sensor is connected to, the value of the load resistor, and and an optional enable pin.

 ```squirrel
 const RLOAD = 47000.0